On the Abel-N\"orlund-Voronoi summability and instability of rational maps: Motivation and main results

-\begin{theorem} Suppose that for a critical point $c$ in the Julia set $ J(R)$ the sequence $\{|\sigma_n(c)|\}$ is $N$-regular for a N\"orlund matrix $N$.
-If a non-zero Voronoi measure $\nu$ associated to $c$ is also an $M$-measure, then $R$ is unstable. \end{theorem}
+\begin{theorem} Suppose that for a critical point $c\in J(R)$, with bounded $P_c(R)$, the sequence $\{| \sigma_n(c)|\}$ is $N$-regular for a N\"orlund matrix $N$.
+If a Voronoi measure $\nu$ associated to $c$ is an $M$-measure, then $R$ is unstable. \end{theorem}